wdv4758h/pypy-extradoc/talk/ep2014/stm/talk.rst

 Overview
 --------

-* Say we want to run two threads
+* Say we want to run N = 2 threads

 * We reserve twice the memory